n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 >
 > "Au" (`U+0B4C`) decomposes to "`U+0B47`,`U+0B57`"

-Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial Unicode-normalization stage.
-However, all such decompositions must be completed before the shaping engine begins step three, below.

 > Note: "Au Length Mark" (`U+0B57`) is categorized in Unicode as being a
 > top-and-right matra, a combination that would normally decompose
-> into one above-base mark and one right-side mark
+> into one TOP_POSITION mark and one RIGHT_POSITION mark
 > (`U+0B3E`,`U+0B56`).
-This combination, unlike other multi-part
+In "Au Length Mark", however, the `U+0B3E`
+> component is intended to be positioned over the `U+0B56` component,
-> matras, does not affect reordering.
+> not above the base.
 >
+> Consequently, the two decomposed components should both be tagged
+> for the `POS_AFTER_POST` sorting position, and neither will need to
+> be reordered.
+>
 > In addition, the decomposition is not canonical in
 > Unicode, so performing the decomposition may trigger unknown
 > behavior from other components of the software stack.
 Consequently,
 > shaping engines may choose to skip it.

+Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial Unicode-normalization stage.
+However, all such decompositions must be completed before the shaping engine begins step three, below.

 ![Two-part matra decomposition](/images/oriya/oriya-matra-decompose.png)